 Description by Webmaster Steve West

-In the Summer of 1981, my brother Mike spent his Summer vacation in Los Angeles with relatives and while there, recorded a few tapes of L.A. radio. of the 3 I had at one time, two managed to survive.
+In the Summer of 1981, my brother Mike spent his Summer vacation in Los Angeles with relatives and while there, recorded a few tapes of L.A. radio.
+Of the three tapes I had at one time, two managed to survive.

 The aircheck starts with Pat Evans’ morning show.
 Mr. Evans does a warm, personable show, although you won’t hear many of the elements of today’s modern morning shows.
 You will hear highlights of the previous day’s Angels game (and it sure is nice to hear Jim Fregosi’s name again).
 This first segment rolls for about 31 minutes, then “Mr. Rock & Roll”, Brian Bierne steps in and begins the K-Earth 101 mid-day show.
 Listen for Gary Owens doing a “Knudsen” yogurt spot (are they even in business anymore?), a recorded “community events’ announcement (very nicely done!)